 Management and Organization Department (DGO)

-The Management and Organization Department (DGO) is intended to support the management of LNEG’s R&D activities in the areas of HR Management, Financial and Patrimonial Management, Infrastructure and ICT Management, Planning, Information and Communication, Project Management and Contract Management and Legal Support.
+DGO is a support department for LNEG’s R&D Activity Management, in the areas of HR Management, Financial and Patrimonial Management, ICT and Infrastructure Management, Project Management and Contract Management and Legal Support.

-Over the past few years, DGO has been focused in improving management procedures in order to strengthen the performance of services and the development of human capital, which has allowed to increase internal efficiency and quality (namely the management procedures concerning the Quality Management System in accordance with NP EN ISO 9001, which have allowed to leverage and improve the systemization of the work performed through various work procedures, instructions and forms).
+Over the past few years, DGO has been focused in improving management procedures in order to strengthen the performance of services and the development of human capital, which has allowed to increase internal efficiency and quality.

-The focus on continuing to respond to the challenges posed to us will result in the increment of specialized qualification of human resources in the areas of competence and in the dematerialization and simplification of procedures in order to streamline these.
+The focus on continuing to respond to new challenges will result in the increment of specialized qualification of human resources in different areas of competence and in the dematerialization and streamlining current procedures.

 Email address: firstname.lastname@example.org